Handy tips for teachers planning a school excursion to Sydney Tower Eye - Sydney's Highest Classroom!

 Before your excursion

-Enjoy a FREE visit in order to plan your excursion and complete a risk assessment.
+Enjoy a free visit in order to plan your excursion and complete a risk assessment, please request a visit from our Education Manager one week prior to your intended date.

 Use the online booking form to book your excursion as soon as possible to ensure the dates you would like are still available.
 Please note, your booking is NOT confirmed until you have been contacted by a bookings agent.